 The Touch, a micro-fiction piece of just 66 words, was chosen for the inaugural issue (Issue 1) of Speculative 66, a new on-line literary magazine.
 It was published in both digital and audio formats and is very cool.
 It would take more words to explain the story than are actually in the story, so you should just go read it.
 Edited to add: The link works weird for this one.
 You’ll need to look at the past issues for Issue One.
 That’s the one I’m in.

 The Cicatrix, a short story of 1,498 words, received 4th Place in the Short Fiction Break/The Write Practice 5th Anniversary Writing Contest.
 In The Cicatrix, Lori grows up under the shadow of her mother’s mental illness, turning to her favorite tree and it’s cicatrix for comfort.

-Best Wishes, Melinda Rissmann, a flash fiction of 737 words, was awarded a Runners Up distinction is the Wow!
+Best Wishes, Melinda Rissmann, a flash fiction of 737 words, was awarded a Runners Up distinction in the Wow!
 Women on Writing’s Spring 2016 Flash Fiction Contest.
 In Best Wishes, Melinda Rissmann, a famous author sees her ex-husband at a book signing and finally obtains closure.

 Works Published in 2015: